franko/gsl-shell/doc/source/intro.rst

 Here an examples where we define the normalized gaussian function centered in zero::

-    function normgauss(x, s)
+    function ngauss(x, s)
-       local nf = 1/sqrt(2*pi*s^2)
+       local N = 1/sqrt(2*pi*s^2)
-       return nf * exp(-x^2/2)
+       return N * exp(-x^2/2)
     end

-Please note that we have used a "local" variable, ``nf`` that is visible only withing the scope of the function.
-This is very convenient because in this way the variable ``nf`` will not interfere with the global variables.
+Please note that we have used a "local" variable, ``N`` that is visible only withing the scope of the function.
+This is very convenient because in this way the variable ``N`` will not interfere with the global variables.

 GSL Shell also support *closures* like many other advanced programming languages like Lisp, Scheme or ML languages.
-A closure is a function that use some variables that lives in the scope of an enclosing function.
+A closure is a function that use some variables that lives in the scope of an enclosing function and can be used outside of the scope of these variables.

 Here an examples of a closure the define a "counter"::